amylour/irish_wildlife_matchup/README.md

 ### **Initial testing plan**

-The primary goal with this project was to create a visually pleasing, responsive web application that delivers a positive experience for the user.
+The primary goal of this project was to create a visually pleasing, responsive web application that delivers a positive experience for the user.
 I have used Chrome Dev Tools to thoroughly test my game through all stages.
 Using the console to debug my JavaScript was a new experience and skill which will continue to be developed on.
-I deployed my page early on in the build to ensure that I could test on real world devices.
+I deployed my page early on in the build to ensure that I could test it on real world devices.
 These devices included:

 - Acer Aspire 3 Laptop (1920 X 1080)
 - Huawei AD80HW 24" Monitor